from the Claremont Graduate University

 general rule is two minutes per double spaced, 12 point font page,

 exclusive of citations.
-If your discipline uses footnote references, it
+If your discipline uses footnote references or in-text citations, it

 is helpful to transfer them to endnotes to make your paper easier to